-Steffanie is currently leading a research project on "Learning from the Land: Developing Capacity for Place-Based Learning at the University of Waterloo".
-She welcomes prospective grad students to reach out if they are interested in any of the following (or related) areas: re-storying our connection to the land, nature connection, pedagogies about learning from the land, contemplative practices (such as learning circles), Indigenous knowledges, Indigenous/ancestral ways of knowing and being, food system sustainability & localization, organic/ecological/regenerative agriculture, permaculture, ethnobotany, Indigenous food sovereignty, plant medicine, decolonization.
+Steffanie is currently leading a research project on "Learning from the Land: Developing Capacity for Place-Based Learning at the University of Waterloo" and co-led the Land Skills for Wellness and Sustainability project.
+She welcomes prospective grad students to reach out if they are interested in any of the following (or related) areas: re-storying our connection to the land, nature connection, pedagogies about learning from the land, contemplative practices (such as learning circles), knowledge systems, food sovereignty, food system sustainability & localization, organic/ecological/regenerative agriculture, permaculture, ethnobotany.

 Steffanie grew up as a settler on Lekwungen and Coast Salish territories (Victoria, British Columbia).
 After completing her PhD at the University of British Columbia, she spent two years teaching at the University of Western Australia before moving to the University of Waterloo’s Department of Geography and Environmental Management in 2003.
 She is also cross-appointed in the School of Environment, Resources & Sustainability (SERS).